mikanbako/Android-Application-Build-Script-Extension/README.txt

                 Run JavaNCSS and report as text on project executing Ant.

             NOTICE : If you located jars of JavaNCSS to other directory, you must specify path of it by -lib option of Ant.

+    After "PMD Setup" :

+        pmd : Run PMD and report by HTML.

+        pmd-xml : Run PMD and report by XML.

+        Example :

+            ant pmd
+                Run PMD and report by HTML on project executing Ant.

+            NOTICE : If you located jars of PMD to other directory, you must specify path of it by -lib option of Ant.

     After "Test Setup" :